 Senior-level HR CV template

-When applying for senior HR roles, focus on creating a CV that highlights your strategic leadership and the significant impact you’ve made in your career.
-Start with a compelling summary that highlights your extensive experience, strategic vision, and core HR competencies, such as change management and organisational development.
-Be sure to highlight your leadership roles, detailing how you’ve shaped corporate culture, driven talent strategies and developed HR policies.
+For senior HR roles, create a CV that highlights your strategic leadership and impact.
+Start with a strong summary showcasing your experience, vision, and core competencies like change management and organisational development.

-Highlight key achievements with measurable results, such as improving employee retention, leading successful organisational change or achieving cost savings through process optimisation.
-Demonstrate your ability to align HR strategies with broader business goals, and include any experience managing complex scenarios such as mergers and acquisitions or scaling HR operations.
+Emphasise measurable achievements, such as improving retention, leading change, or optimising processes.
+Demonstrate your ability to align HR strategies with business goals, and mention experience in complex scenarios like mergers or scaling operations.

-List advanced HR skills and don’t forget to mention relevant certifications.
-Demonstrate your thought leadership by referencing speaking engagements, publications, or participation on industry panels.
-Tailor your CV to the specific role, focusing on the most relevant parts of your experience and ensuring that it reflects your readiness to contribute at a high strategic level within the organisation.
+List advanced HR skills, certifications, and thought leadership.
+Tailor your CV to the role, ensuring it reflects your ability to contribute at a high strategic level.

 Take a look at our extensive library of CV templates to find inspiration for your own job application.